 Like millions of children raised in the UK’s de-industrialised cities during the 1960s and 70s, watching TV – mostly the BBC – wielded a profound influence.
 Watch with Mother, Blue Peter and Tales from Europe to Top of the Pops and any number of sitcoms kept me hostage to the same received nostalgia that informed my parent’s narrow worldview; the Light Programme on the radio, BBC 1 and right-wing tabloids.

 During Thatcher’s salad days, after a couple of jobs ending in redundancy, in 1984 I was offered a job at BBC Television Centre, Wood Lane, London, an address so famous that every kid in the UK knew the postcode – W12 8QT – and hand on heart I didn’t need Google to complete this sentence.
-I recall sitting on the couch in the living room of my parent’s Pollok flat, anxious to tell my father that his daughter had been offered a job at the BBC – in London, no less.
+I recall sitting on the couch in the living room of my parent’s Pollok flat, anxious to tell my father I had just been offered a job at the BBC – in London, no less.

 Working at BBC Television was memorable, with exploits and encounters so strange and/or entertaining they could make for a racy memoir or two.
 As I negotiated the rules, written and unwritten, I learned there were three sackable offences: fighting on the premises, having sex on the premises and not having a TV licence.
 That I didn’t own a television exempted me from one of these sins, even though it was frowned upon by my bosses who insisted that anyone on a managerial grade was obliged to own a set, to which I responded, “No thanks, I get enough of it during the day.”

 Fortunately what was meant to be a temp job turned into a permanent staff position.
 For the first three or so years I worked as an assistant in the Scenic Design department before graduating to Acting Designer until, in a sideways career move, I became an Assistant Producer/Director in the Music and Arts Department.
-Reading the runes and knowing the Corporation was about to make redundancies I quit, by which time I was already moonlighting on commercial projects.
+Reading the runes and knowing the Corporation was about to make redundancies I chose to quit, by which time I was already moonlighting on commercial projects.
 I no longer wished to be based in London – for work, perhaps – but the idea of a fulfilling life there was unobtainable.
 Inevitably my resignation felt like an ending of sorts – there was no party, no celebration – simply that that part of my life had passed into history.

 Today, Friday the 31st of January, the UK will leave the European Union after 47 years.
 It feels less the end of an era than an era of endings.
 The other day in a busy shopping street I was struck by a poster bearing a quote by Primo Levi – Every age has its own fascism.
 Why, I wondered, does this poster exist?
 Who paid for it?
 What is its purpose?